-According to the guidelines of The Home Ventilating Institute (HVI) bathrooms up to 100 sq ft are sized at 1 CFM per sq ft of floor area.
-Bathrooms over 100 sq ft are sized by the fixtures in the room.
-Allow 50 CFM per standard tub, shower or toilet.
-Whirlpool, garden and jetted tubs are calculated at 100 CFM.
+According to the guidelines of HVI (Home Ventilating Institute) baths that are 100 sq.ft. or smaller require 1 cfm per square foot of bathroom or a minimum 50 cfm of fresh airflow.
+To find the square footage simply multiply the length of the bath by the width.
+Allow 50 cfm per standard tub, shower or toilet.
+Whirlpool, garden and jetted tubs are calculated at 100 cfm.
 Example: Bathroom 9’ x 7’ = 63 sq.ft. you require the PB110 or PBW110.

 Visit our Solution page to learn more about our products.

 What installation tips can you give me to get the most from my Fantech Premium Bath fan?

 Keep the duct runs as short as practical (under 25 feet).
 The inner core of Flexible Insulated Ducting should be as tight and straight as possible and sealed to the grille housing/fan/wye connector/termination with aluminum foil tape.
 Ensure there is a minimum of 3 duct diameters between any fitting and the inlet/outlet of the fan.
 For the PB270L10-2 and PB370-2: It is better to have a short run of larger trunk line from the wye connector to the inlet of the fan and from the fan outlet to the termination point and longer runs of smaller duct from the grille/light to the wye connector.

 How many bathrooms can I vent with one fan?